 Hyperbaric Oxygen Chamber

-During veterinary hyperbaric oxygen therapy the patient is placed safely and comfortably in a large chamber with 100% oxygen at pressure 1.5 to 3 times that of normal atmospheric pressure.
-Treatments may last from 1 to 2 hours and are given1 to 3 times daily with at least 4 hours between sessions.
-Most patients appear calm and relaxed during hyperbaric oxygen therapy (many even fall asleep!)
-The total number of treatments necessary varies according to the type of treatment and the patient’s response.
+Hyperbaric Oxygen Therapy (HBOT) is the use of supplemental oxygen in a chamber under increased pressure to increase blood oxygen concentration to facilitate healing.
+During HBOT, the patient is placed safely and comfortably in a large chamber with 100% oxygen at a pressure 2 times that of normal atmospheric pressure.
+Treatments average 1.5 hours and are typically given once daily.
+Most patients appear calm and relaxed during HBOT, many even fall asleep!
+The total number of treatments and frequency varies by patient and condition.

 • Arthritis